|

 adapted by David Hare.

-outstanding play selection.
+play selection.
 The plays are

 often fresh from Off-Broadway, as well as Broadway itself, have